caramelised apple pork shoulder

 method

-1. pat pork shoulder dry and season generously with salt, pepper, smoked paprika, and ground cinnamon. heat 2 tbsp olive oil in a frying pan over medium-high. sear pork shoulder on all sides until browned (about 8 minutes total). remove and place into slow cooker.
+pat the pork shoulder dry. season it generously with salt, pepper, smoked paprika, and ground cinnamon. heat 2 tbsp of olive oil in a frying pan over medium-high heat. sear the pork shoulder on all sides until browned, about 8 minutes total. remove it and place it into the slow cooker.

-2. add remaining olive oil to the pan. sauté onions and garlic until golden, about 5 minutes. stir in brown sugar (if using) and let it lightly caramelize. add apple wedges, cooking for 2–3 minutes until just starting to soften.
+add the remaining olive oil to the pan. sauté the onions and garlic until golden, about 5 minutes. stir in the brown sugar (if using) and let it lightly caramelize. add the apple wedges, cooking for 2–3 minutes until they just start to soften.

-transfer the liquid (including onions and apples) to the slow cooker. nestle cinnamon sticks, bay leaves, and thyme into the liquid.
+pour in the apple cider vinegar, scraping up the browned bits. add the apple cider and stock and warm through. transfer the liquid (including onions and apples) to the slow cooker. nestle the cinnamon sticks, bay leaves, and thyme into the liquid.

-4. place the lid on your slow cooker and cook on low for 10-12 hours or until the pork falls off the bone and pulls apart easily.
+place the lid on your slow cooker. cook on low for 10-12 hours or until the pork falls off the bone and pulls apart easily.

-5. once cooked, remove pork from the pot and rest for 10 minutes before shredding.
+once cooked, remove the pork from the pot. let it rest for 10 minutes before shredding.

-7. serve pork with apples, onions, and spoonfuls of sauce over mashed potatoes, creamy polenta, or roasted root vegetables. an ‘apple coleslaw’ goes really nicely with this recipe too.
+serve the pork with apples, onions, and spoonfuls of sauce over mashed potatoes, creamy polenta, or roasted root vegetables. an ‘apple coleslaw’ goes really nicely with this recipe too.

 recipe by @pennybenjamin_